Banking in Australia: Interbank lending market

 During the course of every day, each bank executes a large number of transactions, such as payroll, retail and business purchases, credit card payments, etc. Some involve cash (or its equivalent) coming into the bank and others of cash going out.
 Banks do not have a reliable way of predicting what or how much those transactions will be.
 At the end of each day banks must reconcile their positions.
 The bank that finds itself with a surplus of cash would miss out earning interest on the cash, even if it's for only one night.
 Other banks may find that they had more money going out than coming in, and the bank must borrow cash to cover the shortfall.
 To meet its liquidity obligations, the bank with the shortfall would borrow from a bank with a surplus in the interbank lending market.
 Depending on the bank's assessment of the type of shortfall and costs, the bank may take out an overnight loan, the interest rate of which is based on the cash rate, which is set by the Reserve Bank (RBA) every month (currently 0.10%); or else take out a "short duration loan", known as "prime bank paper", for a term of between one and six months and whose interest rate is called the "bank bill swap rate" (BBSW), which is set by the commercial banks.

-A body called the Australian Financial Markets Association (AFMA) determines the BBSW rate.
-Until 2013, AFMA would every morning at 10am ask each of the 'prime banks' what interest rates they will be offering or asking for that day.
+Until July 2017 a body called the Australian Financial Markets Association (AFMA) determined the BBSW rate.
+Since July 2017 the ASX calculates the rate.
+Until 2013, AFMA would every morning at 10am ask each of the "prime banks" what interest rates they will be offering or asking for that day.
 AFMA would then calculate the BBSW rate as the average of those quotes.
 Normally, the longer the term, the higher the offered rate.
-The system required some level of subjective judgement by the banks, because they would not know at that time of day what their end-of-day position would be.
-In addition, the system was open to abuse if banks lied to the AFMA, opening the BBSW rate to manipulation to some bank's advantage.
-To avoid a repeat of alleged manipulations, AFMA changed the method of calculating the BBSW rate to the use of actual market transactions, which, however, is still open to possible manipulation.
+The system required some level of subjective judgement by the banks, because there was a rapidly changing market on multiple broker screens.
+AFMA changed the method of calculating the BBSW rate to be based on a multimarket electronic feed of live bids and offers.
+ASX would later add the use of market transactions in addition to these live bids and offers.
 Besides affecting the BBSW rate, many other financial rates are based on it.
-The Australian Securities & Investments Commission (ASIC) monitors the BBSW system and prosecutes those that manipulate the system.
+The Australian Securities & Investments Commission (ASIC) monitors the BBSW system.

 There arises from time to time a situation when there are insufficient funds in the interbank lending market to enable the banks to balance their books.
 Some banks, for example, may be experiencing a bank run or may be withholding funds from the market expecting a heightened demand in the near future.
 The Reserve Bank's role includes ensuring liquidity in the banking system, including acting as lender of last resort in times of a liquidity crisis.